 The Dairy Block art program is a carefully curated collection that expresses the DNA of Dairy Block through artwork.
 Each artist selected for the program has a strong connection to Denver, with pieces that revere the past and others that invite viewers to enjoy the present and ponder the future.
-Artists are the ultimate makers, and the work selected for the spaces at Dairy Block reflect an unexpected whimsy that tells a story.
+The work selected for the spaces at Dairy Block reflect an unexpected whimsy that tells a story.
 Whether in the elevators, the restaurant, the lobbies or the restrooms, there is distinctive art to be discovered at every turn.

 Featured Artist @ The Alley:

 As a team we have worked on a wide range of projects since we began collaborating in 1995.
 Bringing our individual visions and histories together we sought not a middle ground but a third voice in the works.
 In working together we have expanded this vision beyond ourselves creating works that sometimes surprise even us.
 In our works we have created many large scale commissions that enliven and activate the environment in both interior and exterior spaces.
 It has always been our wish to make the works have a voice and character that uplifts and reflects the positive aspects of human vision.

 Visit Artist's Website